webdavis/io-webdavis/README.md

 # webdavis.io

-This repo tracks the build of my personal website webdavis.io.
-The idea of this project is to build multiple versions of this site using a different Python web framework for each version, and track them all in this repo.
+This repo tracks the build of my personal website [webdavis.io](webdavis.io).
+The idea of this project is to build multiple versions of this site using a different web framework for each version, and track them all in this repo.

-I'm not really sure if it's a good idea to track the builds of all web frameworks in one repo, so that being said, this project may split into many different repos as some point.
+I'm not really sure if it's a good idea to put all of the site builds under one repo, so that being said, this project may split into many different repos as some point. :man_shrugging:
-:man_shrugging:

-## Python Web Frameworks
+## Web Frameworks

-For a list of Python web frameworks that I plan to use, see [webframeworks.io](docs/webframeworks.md).
+For a list of web frameworks that I plan to use, see [webframeworks.io](docs/webframeworks.md).

 # Getting started